BLOG

 This guide provides actionable strategies to help leaders cultivate a workplace where employees don’t just show up they bring their best selves to work every day.
 Let’s dive in.

-What Shapes Employee Attitude in the Workplace
+What Shapes Employee Attitude and Behavior in the Workplace

 How employees feel at work can have a big impact on how they get involved at work and their morale.
 Out of 3.5 billion working people worldwide, two-thirds claim to be happy with their jobs, yet half remain dissatisfied with their pay.
 That leaves millions stuck in a cycle of going through the motions showing up, but not truly engaged, motivated, or invested in their work.

-What Shapes Employee Attitude in the Workplace
+What Shapes Employee Attitude and Behavior in the Workplace

 1. Job Satisfaction: The Foundation of a Positive Attitude